Bruno-Sosa/Misc-Scripts/README.md

 I have been bitten by it too many times, and prefer using `wpa_supplicant` directly instead.

 Maybe with each script include a `.txt` file explaining commands and their flags, while referencing documentation (wiki or `man`).

+Understand Consequences of:

+- Reapeting an `installation_step` several times.
+Does it break anything?
+- Difference between:
+  1.  doing all in one session,
+  2.  and logging out inbetween functions

 ## Finish the installation in a minimal fashion.
 Try to get a bootable installation as quickly as possible.